Ada-Developers-Academy/core-unit-3/algorithmic-strategies/dynamic-programming.md

 ## Summary

-Dynamic Programming is an algorithmic strategy which involves breaking down a large problem into easier-to-solve subproblems.
+Dynamic programming is an algorithmic strategy which involves breaking down a large problem into easier-to-solve subproblems.

-In a Dynamic Programming approach the solved subproblems are saved for use in solving larger instances of the problem.
+In a dynamic-programming approach, the solved subproblems are saved for use in solving larger instances of the problem.
 In this manner we exchange larger space complexity for smaller time complexity.

 ## Resources